 Timelines for New Releases

-Updates to the platform will begin December 1, 2020.
-Certain changes may occur right away, whereas others may occur next year.
+Updates to the platform began December 1, 2020.
+Certain changes occurred right away, whereas other enhancements are planned for 2021.

 The timelines below will be updated as information becomes available so you can keep track of when changes will be put in effect.
-Timelines are subject to change, so we recommend checking back frequently.
-We will also be communicating to users via email updates.
+Note that timelines are subject to change.

 On December 1, 2020